Sception/loginSys/README.md

 pip install -r requirements.txt

 # config settings.py
-Update the configuration file（settings.py） for what you want.For example,the database config and the email config and so on.
+Update the configuration file（settings.py）for what you want.For example,the database config and the email config and so on.

 # create records and data tables